-This sheet talks about working around ionizing radiation in medical work settings and outlines some resources available to help create a safe work environment.
-This information should not take the place of medical care and advice from your health care provider.
+This sheet reviews working around ionizing radiation, particularly working with or near x-ray machines.
+This information should not take the place of medical care and advice from your healthcare provider.

 What is ionizing radiation?

 Radiation occurs when an item gives off energy.
-Radiation waves are generally invisible.
-They have no weight or odor.
+Radiation waves are usually invisible (can’t be seen) and have no weight nor odor.

 Dose refers to the amount of ionizing radiation that is absorbed by any part of the body.
-There are several different units of dose measurement that are used when discussing radiation, such as gray (Gy), rad, rem, or seivert (Sv).
+There are several different dose measurements units that are used when discussing absorbed doses of radiation, such as gray (Gy), rad, rem, or seivert (Sv).

-When discussing absorbed doses, you may hear references to rads or grays (Gy).
-Rad refers to the dose of ionizing radiation to body tissues in terms of the energy absorbed per unit of mass of the tissue.
-Gray is defined as the absorption of one joule of radiation energy.
+Rad refers to the dose of ionizing radiation to body tissues in terms of the energy absorbed per unit mass of tissue.
+One gray (Gy) is around the same as 100 rads.

 What work settings might have ionizing radiation?

-Ionizing radiation is also found in some work settings such as: health care facilities, research institutions, air travel, baggage x-ray screening, construction, nuclear reactors and nuclear support facilities, transportation industry, and nuclear weapon production facilities, to name a few.
+Ionizing radiation can be found in some work settings, such as: healthcare facilities, research institutions, air travel, baggage x-ray screening, construction, nuclear reactors and nuclear support facilities, transportation industry, and nuclear weapon production facilities, to name a few.

-In your work setting, ionizing radiation can be produced by x-ray machines.
-Exposure to ionizing radiation could also occur with use of radioactive isotopes (radionuclides), and radiation therapy machines (for example: assisting in fluoroscopy procedures and working in nuclear cath labs).
-This fact sheet will focus on x-ray exposure from working with or near x-ray machines.
+In a medical work setting, ionizing radiation can be produced by x-ray machines and radiation therapy machines (for example: assisting in fluoroscopy procedures and working in nuclear cath labs).
+Exposure to ionizing radiation could also occur with use of radioactive isotopes (radionuclides).
+This fact sheet will focus on x-rays.

 How do I know if I work in an area with radiation?